douglasgreen/outlines/computing/web_development/apache_web_server.md

     -   How to Get Involved: Interested developers can join Apache mailing lists, contribute to the Apache Software Foundation projects, and participate in Apache-related events.
     -   Impact of Community: Community contributions ensure that Apache remains up-to-date, secure, and feature-rich, benefiting from a diverse range of perspectives and expertise.

 In summary, extending Apache involves a combination of technical development, integration strategies, and community engagement.
-Each aspect plays a crucial role in maintaining Apache\'s position as a robust and adaptable web server.
+Each aspect plays a crucial role in maintaining Apache's position as a robust and adaptable web server.
 Custom module development allows for tailored solutions, integration with other software opens up possibilities for broader application, and community contributions ensure continuous improvement and innovation.

 ## Apache in Cloud Environments

 Apache plays a crucial role in the internet ecosystem.
 When deployed in cloud environments, it offers flexibility, scalability, and enhanced performance features.
-Here\'s a breakdown of the key topics related to Apache in cloud environments:
+Here's a breakdown of the key topics related to Apache in cloud environments:

 ### 1. Deploying Apache in Cloud Platforms